katie1205/Googles_PageRank/Full_Report.md

 It seems like spamming has been around since the dawn of the search engine!
 Over the years, google has developed algorithms to combat spamming.
 Spammers can be very resourceful, however, and have continually found clever workarounds.
 To build stronger defenses against spamming, it is essential to understand how these algorithms work.

 ## Spamming :pig: Techniques
 The spammer's ultimate goal is to drive more traffic to their sites.
-To show up in more search queries, spammers put frequently or commonly searched keywords such as "movie" or "sports" on their pages.
-These keywords are usually the same color as the page’s background, rendering them invisible.
+Spammer's will employ clever tricks to show up in common search queries.
+For example, a spammer may put frequently searched key words, like "movie" or "sports", on their pages.
 Consequently, people whose searches contain the keywords are directed to the spammer's sites.
-Google's first defense against spamming was "Page Rank".

 ## PAGE RANK: Google's First Defense :oncoming_police_car:
 The idea behind Page Rank is that more "important" pages are more likely to receive in-links from other "important" pages.
 The "Page Rank" algorithm assigns a rank(score) to a given pages based on the ranks of the pages that link to it.

-Basically, the algorithm works by randomly selecting pages as starting points for *random* :surfer:s (ie, random person surfing the web) and then calculating where the random :surfer: would likely congregate if they followed randomly chosen outlinks from the starting point.
+Basically, the algorithm works by estimating the likelihood that a *random* :surfer:s (ie, random person surfing the web) would end up at a page if they followed randomly chosen outlinks from their starting point.

 A set of linked web pages can represented as a <i> directed graph </i>, where nodes representing the pages are linked together by arrows.
 The direction of the arrows distinguish in-links from out-links.
 A page points Below is an example of a directed graph that is <i>strongly connected</i>, meaning that you can get to any one web page/node via any other node.